aramelias/DAV/q2/index.md

 <!-- Syria graph -->

 Syrian Arab Republic shows extremely high food prices, even increasing to around $100 per kilogram in 2015 compared to the $1.54 price in Albert Heijn.
+For this reason, the country has been considered an outlier and has not been included in the overview at the beginning of this page.

 <!-- Haiti graph -->